 The Group has not early adopted any standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Group's consolidated financial statements.
-The Group intends to adopt these standards when they become effective.
+The significant new and amended standards and interpretations that are issued, but not yet effective up to the date of the Group's consolidated statements are disclosed below.
+The Group intends to adopt these new standards and amended standards and interpretations when they become effective.